aphelloo/ELEC5551-Rocket-Telemetry-Design-Project-Team-6/README.md

 * Go to the voltage regulator and right click on properties
 * Then click on Simulation Model
 * Click folder near the file tab
-* Go to location of LM1117_N_ADJ_TRANS.LIB and TPS7A0530P_TRANS.lib depending on the file (see name of component to see which is right)
+* Go to location of LM1117_N_ADJ_TRANS.LIB or TPS7A0530P_TRANS.lib depending on the file (see name of component to see which is right) - do not change anything else in that tab
 * Ensure pin assignments for symbol and model pin match each other in the Simulation Model
 * Click Ok in Simulation Model
 * Click Ok in Properties Tab